windley/CS462-Event-Edition/project/Project_Final.md

 # Final Project

-**Objective**: Work with a small group to build an event-driven solution to a problem of your choice according to the parameters described below.
+**Objective**: Work with a small group to build a non-hierarchical, distributed solution to a problem of your choice according to the parameters described below.

 ## Constraints

 - Your group must have at least two and not more than three people
 - You must use at least two APIs listed at [ProgrammableWeb](http://programmableweb.com)
-- Your architecture must be primarily event-driven
+- Your architecture must be primarily event-driven (push not pull)
 - You must get your project idea approved by the TA and Dr. Windley before you begin

 ## Accommodations